john-odonnell/katacoda-scenarios/new-scenario-template/4_configure_authenticator.md

-Next, we will enable and configure the Kubernetes Authenticator, and establish an identity in Conjur to authenticate the application.
+Next, we will enable and configure the Conjur Kubernetes Authenticator (authn-k8s), and establish an identity in Conjur to authenticate the application.

-First, deploy a Conjur CLI pod, and load policy to setup the Conjur Kubernetes Authenticator.
+The following commands will:
+- create an authn-k8s instance, `conjur/authn-k8s/quickstart-cluster`,
+- create a host identity, `onjur/authn-k8s/quickstart-cluster/apps/quickstart-app`,
+  to represent the demo application,
+- create and fill secret values in Conjur, that the demo application will use to connect to a database,
+- grant the host identity privilege to access secret values and authenticate with Conjur.

 Deploy a Conjur CLI pod to the recently created Conjur namespace:
 ```